lvalnegri/workshops-setup_cloud_analytics_machine/README.md

   <a name="install-ebmin"/>

 ### Install Webmin
-While powerful and efficient, sometimes it's just nicer to work with a simple and intuitive graphic interface to manage the system.
-Here comes [*Webmin*](http://www.webmin.com/).
+While powerful and efficient, the command line for some people can get just annoying and troublesome.
+It's just nicer to work with a simple and intuitive graphic interface to manage the system.
+Here comes [*Webmin*](http://www.webmin.com/), a web-based interface for remote system administration of Unix systems.
+In particular, Webmin removes the need to manually edit configuration files.
+We'll touch here only a couple of settings, but nested inside its cavernous menus there are thousands of possibilities.

+Before installing Webmin, I want you to follow me on a very quick introduction about software Linux distributions or *distros*, and software management.

+Let's move on now with the Webmin installation:
   - add the *Webmin* address to the list of trusted packages repositories:
     ~~~
     echo -e "\n# WEBMIN\ndeb http://download.webmin.com/download/repository sarge contrib\n" | sudo tee -a /etc/apt/sources.list